Skip to main content Go to Site Map

 Photograph of a large university building with metal mesh exterior and trees in the foreground

-We are looking forward to welcoming you to BA Performance Design and Film Costume this year in just a few weeks!
+We’re looking forward to you welcoming you to BA (Hons) Performance Design and Film Costume.
+See you in a few weeks!